Them Bones: Lyrics

 Jerry Cantrell said of the song in a 1993 interview with RIP Magazine:

 "We [Alice in Chains] definitely have a very sarcastic sense of humor even toward ourselves.
 You have to be able to laugh at yourself.
 The music is a way for us to let some serious things out because we're not really talkative people.
 It's hard for a lot of people to talk about emotions that are really deep pain and hurt and shit like that.
 'Them Bones' is pretty cut and dried.
 It's a little sarcastic, but it's pretty much about dealing with your mortality and life.
 Everybody's going to die someday.
 Instead of being afraid of it, that's the way it is: so enjoy the time you've got.
 Live as much as you can, have as much fun as possible.
 Face your fear and live.
 I had family members die at a fairly early age; so I've always had kind of a phobia about it.
 Death freaks me out.
 I think it freaks a lot of people out.
 It's the end of life, depending on your views.
 It's a pretty scary thing.
 'Them Bones' is trying to put that thought to rest.
 Use what you have left, and use it well".

 In the liner notes of 1999's Music Bank box set collection, Cantrell said of the song:

 "I was just thinking about mortality, that one of these days we'll end up a pile of bones.
 It's a thought for every human being, whether you believe in an after-life or that when we die, that's it.
 The thought that all the beautiful things and knowledge and experiences you've been through just end when you end scares me, the thought that when you close your eyes for good, it's gone forever".

 Release and reception

-"Them Bones" peaked at No. 24 on Billboards Mainstream Rock chart and at No. 30 on the Modern Rock Tracks chart in November 1992.
-The single was released on March 8, 1993.
-It reached the top 30 in the UK and Ireland.
+Columbia Records serviced "Them Bones" to US radio on September 14, 1992, making it the album's second single.
+It peaked at No. 24 on Billboards Mainstream Rock chart and at No. 30 on the Modern Rock Tracks chart in November 1992.
+The single was released on March 8, 1993, in the UK, where it reached No. 26.

 It is one of the band's most well-known songs.
 Ned Raggett of AllMusic called the song "a brief, tightly wound explosion of sheer, inescapable riff power, focused and relentless" and added that "having made its point in two and a half minutes it stops — not a note is wasted".
 In 2014, Loudwire ranked the song at No. 6 on their list of the 10 greatest Alice in Chains songs, and in 2021, Kerrang! ranked the song at No. 2 on their list of the 20 greatest Alice in Chains songs.